 Time spent in hospital includes the time it takes to transfer a patient, delays in transfer care due to lack of hospital resources (off-load delay), paperwork and other activities.
 The more time paramedics spend in the hospital process equates to less time they are available to respond to calls.
-NOTE: Offload delays, patient flow and hospital turnaround times have caused an increase in Ambulance Time Lost for all municipalities.
+NOTE: In 2021 and 2022 offload delays, patient flow and hospital turnaround times have caused an increase in Ambulance Time Lost for most municipalities.

-Emergency Medical Services EMDS226 - EMS Weighted Vehicle In-Service Hours per 1,000 Population
+EMDS226 - EMS Weighted Vehicle In-Service Hours per 1,000 Population